kylephillips/wp-nested-pages/README.md

-# Nested Pages for Wordpress
+# Nested Pages for WordPress

 Nested Pages provides an intuitive drag and drop interface for managing pages in the WordPress admin, while maintaining quick edit functionality.